 Ultimately, I fear suffocation in a small space.

-confined space + still air = panic attacks
+Confined space + still air = panic attacks

 My panic attacks can happen in a lot of places.
 My heart will race whenever I have to get into a car, bus, train, subway, elevator and so on.

-For a few short moments between the closing of the door to take off, the pilot turns off the air supply (or at least I think they do), to start the engine.
-In that short period, I panic.
-My thoughts go from “oh they turned off the air” to “I’m going to die because there is no oxygen!”.
+For a few short moments between closing the door to take off, the pilot turns off the air supply (or at least I think they do) to start the engine.
+In that short period, I panicked.
+My thoughts go from “Oh, they turned off the air” to “I’m going to die because there is no oxygen!”.
 It happens within a split second.

-where did my fear come from?
+Where did my fear come from?

 But my worst experience was around 2016.
-I just started a new position and travelling to client sites as part of my responsibilities.
-The monthly business trip was a norm; sometimes I would be on a plane up to six times a month.
+I just started a new position, and travelling to client sites was part of my responsibilities.
+The monthly business trip was a norm; sometimes, I would be on a plane up to six times a month.
 The time when I travelled from Toronto to Indianapolis, Indiana, was by far the worst experience in my life.
-Between hot summer weather and plane engine issues, the small plane was not a place I wanted to be.
+Between hot summer weather and plane engine issues, the small plane was not where I wanted to be.

 First, It starts with planning.
 I always pick an aisle seat closest to the front of the aircraft.
 Visually, I feel better if I do not see a lot of people sitting in front of me.
-Secondly, I always bring a bottle of cold water, mints or these Chinese cough candies that I like, and a portable fan (its small and you plug it into your phone).
+Secondly, I always bring a bottle of cold water, mints or these Chinese cough candies I like, and a small portable fan (it’s small, and you plug it into your phone).
 Third, I distract myself by counting.
-Whenever the engine starts, which means the air is turned off, I start counting.
-Somehow it distracts me and those seconds and minutes go by faster.
+Whenever the engine starts, which means the air is turned off, then I start counting.
+Somehow it distracts me, and those seconds and minutes go by faster.

-There are days that these techniques work really well.
+There are days when these techniques work really well.
 Then there are days when none of the tricks work, and I just sit there and cope.
 But I’m determined to do whatever it takes to make my travel life a better experience.

 Am I the only one who is going through this?

-Probably not because I googled and found other people with similar issues.
+Probably not, because I googled and found other people with similar issues.
 But there aren’t a lot of us.

 To this day, I have no idea how it started.
 I don’t have any memories of major trauma in my life that can explain this.
 The only possible theory I have is that I may have died in a small space through suffocation in my past life.
 Ha!
 If I can even call it a theory, but I digress.

 The reason why I wanted to share this is that I am just like you.
-I am a human being with a desire to travel but will not allow any fear to stop me from doing something I love.
-Life is too short to be dwelling on things that we are afraid of.
+I am a human who desires to travel but will not allow fear to stop me from doing something I love.
+Life is too short to dwell on things we are afraid of.